~jprotopopov/kefir

 #Language extensions

 Several C language extensions are implemented for better compatibility with GCC.
-All of them are disabled by default and can be enabled via command-line options.
+All of them are enabled by default in the driver, but disabled if the compiler is invoked directly (consult the manual for details).
 No specific compability guarantees are provided.
-Among them:
+Among the implemented extensions (non-exaustive list):

 • Implicit function declarations -- if no function declaration is present at call-site, int function_name() is automatically defined.
 The feature was part of previous C standards, however it's absent from C11 onwards.